Fort Lauderdale Cyberstalking Attorney

 Florida’s cyberstalking law is drafted not to interfere with protected speech.
 In order to convict a person for cyberstalking, a Florida prosecutor must show a pattern of conduct that is:

-- Willful: The offender must intend to stalk someone.
+- willful: The offender must intend to stalk someone.

-- Malicious: The offender must have base motivations.
+- malicious: The offender must have base motivations.

-- Repetitious: A single or even a couple of incidents are insufficient for the charge.
+- repetitious: A single or even a couple of incidents are insufficient for the charge.

-- Directed at a specific person: Targeting an organization or a company does not qualify.
+- directed at a specific person: Targeting an organization or a company does not qualify.

 Furthermore, the conduct must:

-- Cause substantial emotional distress: Mere annoyance is not sufficient.
+- cause substantial emotional distress: Mere annoyance is not sufficient.

-- Serve no legitimate purpose: In other words, the conduct cannot be speech protected by the First Amendment, such as exposing a public figure to public ridicule for questionable or corrupt behavior.
+- serve no legitimate purpose: In other words, the conduct cannot be speech protected by the First Amendment, such as exposing a public figure to public ridicule for questionable or corrupt behavior.

 As with the prosecution of a sex crime, the state or government (in a federal case) must prove its case beyond a reasonable doubt.
-At Joffe Law, our federal criminal defense team will challenge the prosecution to present firm evidence beyond a reasonable doubt on each of these points and present a robust rebuttal to cast sufficient doubt on the state’s case.
+At Joffe Law, our federal criminal defense attorneys will challenge the prosecution to present firm evidence beyond a reasonable doubt on each of these points and present a robust rebuttal to cast sufficient doubt on the state’s case.

-Challenging federal criminal chat room charges in Broward County
+Challenging federal cyberstalking charges in Fort Lauderdale